AdePhil/narrative-task/README.md

 VUE_APP_API_URL=http://localhost:8081
 ```

 `Note: Make sure this url corresponds to the url your backend is running on (The PORT variable in the backend .env file).
-Make sure your backend server is also up.`
+Make sure your backend server is up.`

 ### - Compiles and hot-reloads for development